ComparativeGenomicsToolkit/Comparative-Annotation-Toolkit/README.md

 `--augustus-species`: What Augustus species do we want to use?
 If your species is not a mammal, please choose [one of the species listed here](http://bioinf.uni-greifswald.de/augustus/).

+`--augustus-utr-off`: AugustusTMR will crash trying to predict UTRs if your `--augustus-species` lacks a trained UTR model.
+You can check if `$augustusDir/config/species/$augustusSecies/$augustusSpecies_utr_probs.pbl` exists.
+If it does not, set this flag.

 ## AugustusCGP options

 `--augustus-cgp`: Run AugustusCGP?